amac714/mern-blog/README.md

-This is a mern blog that is a work in progress.
+This is a blog built using the MERN stack.
+It is a work in progress.